How to Host A Virtual Event For Your Community

 3. Create an element of engagement

-Using an element of engagement is also going to help you create an event that will be hard for guests to forget, because they weren’t just passively listening to you – but actively contributing to the experience.
-Some examples could be Kahoot games, Q&As, breakout-room activities or hosting your event in a Metaverse space.
+Using an element of engagement is also going to help you create an event that will be hard for guests to forget because they weren’t just passively listening to you – but actively contributing to the experience.
+Some examples could be Kahoot games, Q&As, breakout-room activities, or hosting your event in a Metaverse space.

-4. Craft your marketing plan
+4. Craft your marketing plan for your virtual event

 Once you’ve crafted your event plan and everything is more or less organized and ready to go – now you want to get the word out there.